dstaay/acceptJS-Promise/README.md

     }

     // Accept JS requires callback handler to be in window (UGLY...)
-    // Bind this and token for CallBack window.responseHandler = acceptJSHandler.bind(this);
+    // Bind this for CallBack
+    window.responseHandler = acceptJSHandler.bind(this);
     Accept.dispatchData(secureData, 'responseHandler')
   }